remal-gradle-plugins/classes-relocation/README.md

 The result JAR file will be published to Maven repositories (the same way it happens by default).

+By default, the [`jar`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.bundling.Jar.html) task is not cacheable.
+This plugin makes this task cacheable.

 # Alternatives

 ## [`com.gradleup.shadow`](https://plugins.gradle.org/plugin/com.gradleup.shadow)